BestTimesToVisit.com Logo

 transport

 Seville is very walkable, but for longer distances, use the city's efficient bus system.
-Download the 'Moovit' app; it provides real-time information and helps you navigate easily.
-Avoid taxis during peak hours as they can be significantly more expensive.
+Download the 'Moovit' app; it provides real-time information and helps you navigate the routes.
+Avoid taxis during peak hours – they can be significantly more expensive.

 money

-Many smaller tapas bars and local shops don't take cards.
-Carry enough cash, especially for smaller purchases and in less touristy areas.
-ATMs are widely available, but it's always a good idea to have some Euros on hand.
+Many smaller tapas bars and local shops don't accept cards.
+Carry some cash, especially smaller bills (5-10 euros), for these places.
+ATMs are widely available, but check your bank's international transaction fees beforehand.

 safety

-Pickpocketing can be an issue in crowded areas, especially around tourist attractions like the Alcázar.
-Be mindful of your belongings, especially your bags and phones.
-Consider using a money belt or a cross-body bag.
+Pickpocketing can be an issue in crowded areas, especially around tourist attractions like the Cathedral.
+Be mindful of your belongings, especially bags and phones.
+Consider using a money belt or a cross-body bag worn under your jacket.

 culture

-Siesta time (roughly 2-5pm) is still observed in many places.
-Many shops and businesses close during this time, so plan your sightseeing accordingly.
-It's also a great time to escape the midday heat and find a shady spot for a rest.
+Siesta time (roughly 2-5 pm) is a real thing!
+Many shops and businesses close during this period.
+Plan your sightseeing accordingly and embrace the slower pace of life.
+It's a great time to find a shady patio and enjoy a refreshing drink.

 food

 Tapas are a way of life in Seville!
 Don't be afraid to try different bars and order a variety of small plates to share.
-Look for places frequented by locals for the most authentic and affordable experiences.
-'El Rinconcillo' is a classic for a reason.
+Look for places frequented by locals – they often offer the best quality and value.
+Try 'solomillo al whisky' (pork tenderloin in whisky sauce) – a local favorite.

 packing